3 Massachusetts officers stabbed or slashed; should to be OK

 SAUGUS, Mass.
-(AP) - Three police officers in a community north of Boston were either stabbed or slashed on Thursday morning, according to officials.
+(AP) - Three police officers in a community north of Boston were either stabbed or slashed by a suspect with a knife on Thursday morning, according to officials.

-The Saugus officers are expected to survive, according to a tweet from a public relations firm that represents the department.
+The Saugus officers were all brought to Massachusetts General Hospital in Boston and are expected to survive, according to the department’s website.

+A fourth Saugus officer was transported to the hospital for precautionary reasons, state police said in a statement.

+The suspect, described by state police as an adult male, was taken into custody before being transported to Melrose-Wakefield Hospital.

 There is no danger to the community.

-The stabbings occurred on a quiet residential street not far from U.S. Route 1, according to broadcast reports.
-Multiple ambulances and officers from several departments responded to the scene, according to broadcasters.
+Police did not immedoiately say why they went to the area, described as a quiet residential street not far from U.S. Route 1.

+Multiple ambulances and officers from several departments responded, according to broadcasters.

 Sign up for Daily Newsletters